jjpenad/BackendRestaurants/README.md

 Here, replace **\<username\>** and **\<password\>** tags with the information of your mongo connection string.
 Also change **\<database\>** with the name of you database and finally set a secret key in **\<your_secret_key\>** for encryption of the tokens.

+In your database, you must have 2 collecttions created: Users and Restaurants.

 ### 3. Execution:

 In the root directory, in the terminal execute: